TECHNICAL PROGRAMME | Primary Energy Supply – Future Pathways

 Researcher in Chemical Engineering

-Department of Chemical Engineering, Shiraz University, Shiraz, Iran
+Department of Chemical Engineering, Shiraz University

-Keywords: Bioreactors, Bioethanol, Membrane Technology, Pervaporation, Sustainability
+Keywords: Bioreactors, Bioethanol, Membrane Technology, Pervaporation, Sustainability.

 Sharareh Harirchi